Maurizio Bevilacqua: 2006 Liberal leadership bid

 On April 19, 2006, he declared his candidacy for the leadership of the Liberal Party, joining Martha Hall Findlay, Michael Ignatieff, and Stéphane Dion as official entrants into the leadership race.
 His supporters included MPs Gerry Byrne and Roy Cullen, former Cabinet minister Roy MacLaren and former party pollster Michael Marzolini.
-He also attracted the support of former Chrétien organizers Tennio Evangelista, Jeff Angel and Jeff Smith.
+Bevilacqua also attracted the support of former Chrétien organizers Tennio Evangelista, Jeff Angel and Jeff Smith.
 His campaign for the Liberal Party leadership was not successful and he dropped out of the race on August 14, 2006 to support fellow Liberal Party leadership candidate Bob Rae.

-Mayor of Vaughan
+Mayor of Vaughan (2010 - 2022)

 Bevilacqua officially announced in early September 2010 that he was running in the 2010 Vaughan municipal election for the position of mayor.
 The announcement came shortly after his resignation as Member of Parliament for Vaughan.

 He defeated controversial incumbent Linda Jackson, the former mayor who was still facing charges from election finance irregularities stemming from her 2006 mayoral victory.

 Bevilacqua was re-elected mayor of Vaughan in 2014 and again in 2018, both times with greater than seventy percent of the vote.

 On June 1, 2022 Bevilacqua announced he would not be seeking re-election in the 2022 election and subsequently endorsed Steven Del Duca to succeed him.